jimhigson/snarkdown-in-react/README.md

 * doesn't bother building to cjs or javascript.
 Use via the npm package repository, and typescript+es only
 * in fact, doesn't have any build whatsoever.
 The typescript file is the main.
 If you're not using typescript and want to add a build to js, feel free to raise a PR
 * tests are in vitest (not mocha/chai)
+* doesn't support reference links - I hardly ever see these being used

 double line breaks like this:
 ```markdown